-During Angus events at the Angus Means Business National Convention & Trade Show, declared candidates are given 10 minutes each on stage to introduce themselves and their platform during a Candidate Forum.
+During Angus events at the North American International Livestock Exposition (NAILE) in Louisville, declared candidates are given 10 minutes each on stage to introduce themselves and their platform during the Candidate Forum Sunday afternoon.
 After their introduction, each candidate is asked to respond to a set of questions selected by the officers from among those submitted by the audience.

-If they want to know more about the candidates, delegations may ask candidates to participate in a state or regional caucus prior to the Convention of Delegates.
+If they want to know more about the candidates, delegations may ask candidates to participate in a state or regional caucus in Louisville prior to the Convention of Delegates.

 Finally, a delegate may nominate a candidate from the floor during the Annual Convention.
+In such case, delegates would be instructed to write in the name of the nominee on the ballot.